Green-Software-Foundation/if-docs/docs/pipelines/cpu-to-carbon.md

 ### Divide

-The `Divide` plugin is used several times in this manifest.
+The `Divide` plugin is used several times in this IMP.
 The instances are:

 - `wattage-to-energy-kwh`. used to convert energy in W/duration to kWh.
 - `calculate-vcpu-ratio`: used to calculate the ratio of allocated vCPUs to total vCPUS